casualbeta/casualbeta.github.io/README.md

-# casualbeta.github.io
+# A Casual Platformer - Beta Testing
-this is the page for beta testing. wait till it comes out cuz i still dont have a stable release on me
+This is the page for beta testing.
+Wait until it comes out because I still don't have a stable release on me.